ninkov/my-first-foundry-repo/README.md

 # About

-This is crowd sourcing app !
+This is crowd sourcing app!

 ## Getting started